-Known as one of the gorgeous and beautiful traditional Vietnamese dresses, the Ao Dai is often worn on special occasions in Vietnam such as Tet (Lunar New Year), weddings, and national holidays.
+Known as one of the most gorgeous and beautiful traditional Vietnamese dresses, the Ao Dai is often worn on special occasions in Vietnam such as Tet (Lunar New Year), weddings, and national holidays.
 In the past, Ao Dai was a luxury attire dressed for formal meetings and weddings.
 Nowadays, some Vietnamese choose Ao Dai as casual or fashionable wear.

 Another Vietnam souvenir to buy is the traditional scarf that is still used by local farmers.
-This Vietnam shopping item is popular with people who reside in the countryside working on ride paddy fields, particularly the Mekong Delta region in the Southwest of Vietnam.
-This customary shawl derived from Cambodia's chequered scarf with many usages to cover the face, neck, head, or wrapped around the shoulders or waists.
-Traditionally, these scarves are worn around the neck to protect from the heat, wind, and rain.
+This Vietnam shopping item is popular with people who reside in the countryside working on ride paddy fields, particularly in the Mekong Delta region in the Southwest of Vietnam.
+This customary shawl is derived from Cambodia’s chequered scarf with many usages to cover the face, neck, and head, or wrapped around the shoulders or waists.
+Traditionally, these scarves are worn around the neck to protect from heat, wind, and rain.
 Nowadays, people also wear it as a fashion item.
-You can find this souvenir at the Vietnamese local markets.
+You can find this souvenir at Vietnamese local markets.

 Vietnamese conical hats have appeared in many Vietnamese stories, myths, and wars throughout several hundreds of years.
 It is worn and kept on the head by a chin strap made of cloth.
-The conical hat is made of straw and light in weight; it is primarily used as a protection from the sun and rain.
+The conical hat is made of straw and is light in weight; it is primarily used as protection from the sun and rain.
 Not only widely used by farmers in the rice paddy fields, but it is also popular among homemakers for doing their daily grocery shopping at the local markets.
-Today, this leaf hat has become part of Vietnam's national costume.
+Today, this leaf hat has become part of Vietnam’s national costume.

 With a vast number of travelers coming to Vietnam each year, they cannot help but be in awe by the breathtaking landscape and natural wonders, like the UNESCO World Heritage site at Halong Bay.
 When visiting the north of Vietnam, you should take home a landscape painting to remind you of the terraced rice fields and beautiful topography.